flopp999/HomeConnect-Domoticz/README.md

 Support me with a coffee https://www.buymeacoffee.com/flopp999 or use my Tibber link https://tibber.com/se/invite/8af85f51
-Please use my Tibber invite code, then we both get SEK 500, to use in Tibber shop. https://tibber.com/se/invite/8af85f51

 ---
 Create a folder with name "HomeConnect" in "domoticz/plugins"
 Put plugin.py, requirements.txt in that folder